Igalia/wpewebkit.org/_posts/blog-06-integrating-wpe.md

 core](https://github.com/Igalia/cog#cog) library.
 As a bonus, it should run on Wayland, X11, and even on a bare display using the <abbr title="Direct Rendering Manager">DRM<abbr>/<abbr title="Kernel Mode Setting">KMS</abbr>
 subsystem directly.
-The compile and run it, assuming you already have the dependencies installed, should be as easy as running:
+Compiling and running it, assuming you already have the dependencies installed, should be as easy as running:

 ```sh